Succession to the French throne: Legitimists and Orléanists

 The death of the Count of Chambord split the Legitimists in two camps.
 Most acknowledged the House of Orléans as the new royal house.
 Yet a party, with a hatred for that house, recognized the Carlists of Spain, then the eldest descendants of Philip V of Spain.
 The Orléanist party derisively called them the Blancs d'Espagne (Spanish Whites), for having supported a Spanish prince over a French prince.
 In later times the Orléanist and Legitimist claims of the House of Orléans was merged into the name of Orléanist, as the pro-Spanish party assumed the name of Legitimists.

 The unacceptability of the House of Orléans to the Blancs d'Espagne stems from the actions of two ancestors of that house — Louis Philippe II, Duke of Orléans, also known as Philippe Egalite, and his son Louis Philippe, later King of the French.
+Philippe Egalite had voted for the abolition of the monarchy, the guilt of Louis XVI, and the death sentence for that unhappy monarch.
+His son, Louis Philippe, restored in royal favor following the Bourbon Restoration, appointed lieutenant-general of the kingdom during the final days of the reign of Charles X, overthrew the senior line by accepting kingship for himself.
 According to Charles Dumoulin, a French jurist of the sixteenth century, treason is one case wherein a person of the royal blood could be deprived of his succession to the throne.
-Philippe Egalite had voted for the abolition of the monarchy, the guilt of Louis XVI of France, and the death sentence for that unhappy monarch.
-His son, Louis Philippe, restored in royal favor following the Bourbon Restoration, appointed lieutenant-general of the kingdom during the final days of the reign of Charles X of France, overthrew the senior line by accepting kingship for himself.
+However, it has been counter argued by the Orléanists that Henry IV, a common ancestor of both pretenders, succeeded to the throne despite having led Protestant forces against the French royal army in French Wars of Religion, an act the that could be viewed as treasonous.

 The Legitimist stand is that the succession to the throne is based on customs and precedents thereafter unalterable.
-The heir to the throne, according to those customs, is the heir of Louis XIV, who cannot be excluded.
-The Orléanist stand is that the laws of succession could be altered, and that among those customs and precedents is the requirement that the heir must be French.
+The heir to the throne, according to those customs, is the heir-male of Louis XIV, who cannot be excluded.
+The Orléanist stand is that among those customs and precedents is the requirement that the king must be French.
 The heir to the throne, according to them, is the Orléans line, since not one of Philip V's descendants was French when the succession opened in 1883.